qteatime/kate/_sources/index.rst.txt

 .. warning::

    These books are still being written, and should currently be considered unedited drafts.
-Kate has not stabilised yet, so any concept covered here might change in future versions.
+Kate has not stabilised yet, any concept covered here might change in future versions.
 Sections that are particularly in-flux will be marked with an admnotion like this one.